Submitty/submitty.github.io/_docs/developer/database_design.md

    15432 outside the VM.
 You can then connect by specifying localhost for the host and then `submitty_${SEMESTER}_${COURSE}` (replacing `${SEMESTER}` and `${COURSE}` with the actual one you want) for the DB to connect to.
-The uesr and password are both `hsdbu`.
+The user and password are both `hsdbu`.
 All tables are then located in the `public` schema.

    We recommed that to connect to the DB that you use one of the following